hongvanhoang/hongvanhoang.github.io/README.md

 - add SSH key to GitHub account

 git fetch on the local repository doesn't show anything if there isn't any changes.

+(git) pull is a combination of fetch and merge.